abadid/cmsc424-spring2018/project2/README.md

 from ticketsales
 group by airlineid;
 ```
 This table won’t be kept up-to-date by the database as this is a derived table and not a view.
 Write a trigger to keep this new table updated when a new ticket (row) is purchased (inserted) into or cancelled (deleted) from the `ticketsales` table.
 Remember that `airlineid` corresponding to the new `ticketsales` update may not exist in the `airlinesales` table at that time and it should be added to the table with a count of 1, in that case.
 When a row is deleted from `ticketsales`, we will decrement the count of `total_ticket_sales` corresponding to the deleted `airlineid` by 1.
+Note that this means that there may be a row in `airlinesales` with a `total_ticket_sales` of 0 if all the records for an airline in `ticketsales` are subsequently deleted.
+(Note that if we just created a view using the above SQL (instead of creating a seperate table), there would never be records in `airlinesales` with a `total_ticket_sales` of 0.)

-In addition to this, for every insertion or deletion of a tuple into/from `ticketsales` (henceforth referred to as `ticketsales` transaction), we want to report those airlines that had minimum ticket sales along with the `salesdate` of the last inserted/deleted tuple in `ticketsales`.
-We will use the `reportmin (airlineid, salesdate)` table for this purpose.
-In this context, we will refer to an airlineid as minimum airlineid if it has the minimum `total_ticket_sales`.
-Note that for a `ticketsales` transaction, we do not report the minimum `airlineid` if that `airlineid` was already a minimum `airlineid` in the previous `ticketsales` transaction.
-Every `(airlineid, salesdate)` tuple that we want to report is appended to the `reportmin` table.
-We will explain the `reportmin` table logic with an example below:
+In addition to this, for every insertion or deletion of a tuple into/from `ticketsales` (henceforth referred to as a `ticketsales` transaction), we want to check if, as a result of this transaction, a new airline (or set of airlines) is (are) now included in the set of airlines in `airlinesales` with the minimum `total_ticket_sales`.
+If so, we will report those new airlines with minimum `total_ticket_sales` by inserting each of those airlines into the `reportmin (airlineid, salesdate)` table along with the salesdate of the `ticketsales` transaction (the record that was inserted or deleted) that caused them to become the new minimum.
+The example below shows how the `reportmin` table is updated:

 Consider the transactions in the `ticketsales` table.
 When the first tuple `(T1, AA101, cust0, 2016-08-09)` was inserted into the `ticketsales` table, we have the state of the `airlinesales` and `reportmin` tables as: